-Leave the turkey uncovered one day before baking, or follow the recipe directions below for a crispy skin.
+- Crispy Skin - Leave the meat uncovered one day before baking, or follow the recipe directions below for crispy skin.

-It's good to season your meat a few hours before roasting.
+- Spices, Spices, Spices - It's good to season your meat a few hours before roasting.
 Then it will be juicier, tender, and more delicious.
 Rub the bird generously with fresh or dried herbs and olive oil or butter.
-For extra flavor and to keep the meat juicy, place lemon and clove-studded onion into the cavity (see the recipe below).

-Baking at higher and lower temperatures has its advantages, but the ideal temperature for baking is about 350-375 degrees F. The meat is done when it reaches 170 degrees Fahrenheit in the breast and 180 degrees in the thigh.
-If you expect a crowd, you should instead roast two smaller turkeys.
+- Best Cooking Temperature - Baking at higher and lower temperatures has its advantages, but the ideal temperature for baking is about 350-375 degrees F. The meat is done when it reaches 170 degrees Fahrenheit in the breast and 180 degrees in the thigh.
+If you expect a crowd, you should instead roast two smaller birds.

 A Thanksgiving classic - homemade mashed potatoes are a must, but also consider crispy roasted sweet potatoes or butternut squash as an addition to your sides and this maple cheesecake for your dessert.